Jupiter Asset Management Ltd. Sells 5,977 Shares of Paramount Group, Inc. (NYSE:PGRE)

-Jupiter Asset Management Ltd. cut its holdings in shares of Paramount Group, Inc. (NYSE:PGRE) by 4.5% during the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+Jupiter Asset Management Ltd. trimmed its position in Paramount Group, Inc. (NYSE:PGRE) by 4.5% during the second quarter, according to its most recent 13F filing with the SEC.
 The fund owned 127,740 shares of the financial services provider’s stock after selling 5,977 shares during the period.
-Jupiter Asset Management Ltd.’s holdings in Paramount Group were worth $1,286,000 at the end of the most recent quarter.
+Jupiter Asset Management Ltd.’s holdings in Paramount Group were worth $1,286,000 as of its most recent filing with the SEC.

-A number of research analysts have commented on the company.
-Zacks Investment Research lowered Paramount Group from a “buy” rating to a “hold” rating in a research report on Tuesday, June 22nd.
-Evercore ISI lowered Paramount Group from an “in-line” rating to an “underperform” rating and set a $11.00 price objective on the stock. in a research report on Monday, June 14th.
-Deutsche Bank Aktiengesellschaft increased their price objective on Paramount Group from $11.00 to $12.00 and gave the company a “hold” rating in a research report on Friday, June 25th.
-Wells Fargo & Company decreased their price objective on Paramount Group from $9.00 to $8.50 and set an “underweight” rating on the stock in a research report on Friday.
+A number of research analysts have recently weighed in on the company.
+Evercore ISI downgraded Paramount Group from an “in-line” rating to an “underperform” rating and set a $11.00 price target on the stock. in a research note on Monday, June 14th.
+Deutsche Bank Aktiengesellschaft increased their price target on Paramount Group from $11.00 to $12.00 and gave the company a “hold” rating in a research note on Friday, June 25th.
+Wells Fargo & Company cut their price target on Paramount Group from $9.00 to $8.50 and set an “underweight” rating on the stock in a research note on Friday.
+Morgan Stanley cut their price target on Paramount Group from $12.00 to $11.00 and set an “overweight” rating on the stock in a research note on Wednesday, August 18th.
 Finally, Mizuho reissued a “neutral” rating and issued a $11.00 price target on shares of Paramount Group in a research note on Wednesday, July 14th.
-Three equities research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Hold” and a consensus price target of $10.39.
+Three research analysts have rated the stock with a sell rating, three have assigned a hold rating and one has given a buy rating to the company.
+According to MarketBeat.com, Paramount Group currently has a consensus rating of “Hold” and an average target price of $10.39.

-Paramount Group (NYSE:PGRE) last issued its quarterly earnings data on Tuesday, July 27th.
-The financial services provider reported ($0.07) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.20 by ($0.27).
-The business had revenue of $182.27 million for the quarter, compared to analyst estimates of $178.74 million.
+Paramount Group (NYSE:PGRE) last released its earnings results on Tuesday, July 27th.
+The financial services provider reported ($0.07) earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.20 by ($0.27).
+The firm had revenue of $182.27 million for the quarter, compared to the consensus estimate of $178.74 million.
 Paramount Group had a negative return on equity of 0.72% and a negative net margin of 5.72%.
-The business’s quarterly revenue was up 6.5% compared to the same quarter last year.
-During the same period in the previous year, the business posted $0.23 EPS.
-Research analysts anticipate that Paramount Group, Inc. will post 0.87 earnings per share for the current fiscal year.
+Paramount Group’s revenue for the quarter was up 6.5% on a year-over-year basis.
+During the same quarter last year, the company posted $0.23 EPS.
+Analysts predict that Paramount Group, Inc. will post 0.87 EPS for the current fiscal year.

 Paramount Group, Inc is a real estate investment and management company.
 It owns, operates, manages, acquires and redevelops office properties in central business district submarkets of New York, District of Columbia and San Francisco.
 The company operates through the following geographical segments: New York, San Francisco and Washington.